svgeesus/EuroMPE/pitch-dac.md

 ## Vref connection

 Unlike previous project, use a dual op-amp [OP-A, OP-B] near the VREF to provide the kelvin connections for each DAC.
 This avoids variable loading effects from each DAC on the Vref, which become a significant source of error once the Vref offest is accurately nulled.
-Only the sockets used by number of channel expansion cards actually used need to be populated.
+Only the positions used by number of channel expansion cards actually used need to be populated.

 "The use of separate force (F) and sense (S) connections (often referred to as a Kelvin connection) at the load removes any errors resulting from voltage drops in the force lead, but, of course, may only be used in systems where there is negative feedback.
 It is also impossible to use such an arrangement to drive two or more loads with equal accuracy, since feedback may only be taken from one point."